 Sustainable Tourism Management Option

 Designed for students pursuing careers as tourism destination planners, developers, and marketers in government, non-profit, or the private sector, in both domestic and international locations.
 This option applies business concepts to tourism, and explains best practices for planning, developing, and managing sustainable nature-based tourism.
-Students learn to create a business plan, apply business law principles, create marketing strategies, create financial statements, explain land management goals and permit processes.
+Students understand issues of equity and justice in the context of the tourism industry, apply business and marketing principles, create marketing strategies, and explain land management goals and permit processes.
 They learn to plan, develop and manage sustainable nature-based tourism in a manner that integrates experiential, economic, biophysical, and social data.
 They explore the consequences of development of natural resources in domestic and international tourism.

 Option Code: 874